• Skip to primary navigation

 Where can I store information?

-The data is stored in the data systems that have been defined as storage locations for the data in question.
-Information is processed on paper only when it is necessary.
+Information is stored in the information systems designated as their storage locations.
+Information is handled on paper only when necessary.

 Classification